 - Talk through patient cases with you to assess proper direction of care

-- Mentor you through your clinical experience, ensuring you meet your goals and USC requirements
+- Mentor you through your clinical experience

 To learn more about the Nursing@USC clinical placement requirement, contact an admissions counselor at 844-487-2676 or via email.